Everyone, meet your new, go-to summer drink – Boozy Frosé. Boozy Frosé, meet everyone.

 “Hiiii Boozy Frosé!”

-Like pretty much everything in my life, I’m a year+ behind the times in terms of trends – specifically drink trends in this case.
-Frosé became an internet sensation last summer but it’s just now being cranked out in my Iowa kitchen.
+Like pretty much everything in my life, I’m a year+ behind the times in terms of trends – drink trends, in this case.
+Frosé became an internet sensation a few summers but it’s just now being cranked out in my Iowa kitchen.
 Story of my life.
 That said, we’re going with “better late than never” here – emphasis on BETTER since hello!
 Vodka! – because this simple, 3-ingredient cocktail recipe has been blended up a bunch of times at my house over the past few weeks and there’s no end in sight.

 - It’s easy.
 Freeze wine then blend with vodka and strawberry simple syrup.
 Boom.